fdomig/gochess/README.md

 moves, m     show a list of all possible moves

-perft        runs a performance test on the move generator (default starting position)

-perft2       runs a performance test on the move generator ("position2" position)

 print, p     shows the current board position

 quit, q      quits this game and the application